 Compliance with the Fair Credit Reporting Act

-Consumers are protected from inaccurate, unverifiable, and out of date reports by the Fair Credit Reporting Act.
+Consumers are protected from inaccurate, unverifiable, and out-of-date reports by the Fair Credit Reporting Act.
 If you choose to become a data furnisher, someone on your staff (or multiple team members) should become FCRA certified by the CDIA to reduce your liability.
 There are many rules and requirements you must follow as a data furnisher in order to avoid violating the Fair Credit Reporting Act, so getting certified protects your business.
-If you don’t want to take on this liability, you should instead work with a rent reporting company who acts as the data furnisher for your residents’ rent payment data, and be sure that they are FCRA Certified.
+If you don’t want to take on this liability, you should instead work with a rent reporting company that acts as the data furnisher for your residents’ rent payment data and be sure that they are FCRA Certified.

 Finally, when you report residents’ rent payments to credit bureaus as a data furnisher, you are required to handle all disputes from consumers.
 This involves thoroughly investigating the records in dispute and notifying bureaus about the dispute and the outcome.
 For handling disputes, you’ll need to have a toll-free number that consumers may call to initiate a dispute and get support, as well as the ability to provide a free copy of the report you furnished with their data to each bureau.